A Tutorial on Bayesian Analysis of Linear Shock Compression Data: Bayesian Analysis

 Figure~\ref{fig:posterior_beta} shows the posterior distribution of $\beta$ for the three datasets considered in this paper.
-Two trends are immediately apparent.
-First, copper has the most concentrated posterior distribution, followed by nickel and then argon.
-This occurs because the posterior variance tends to decrease as $n$ increases, and copper has the most observations.
-To see why the variance decreases with $n$, note that the $(X'X)^{-1}$ term in the posterior covariance matrix is~\cite[Ex.
+Observe that copper has the most concentrated posterior distribution, followed by nickel and then argon.
+This occurs for two reasons.
+First, the sample standard deviation is largest for argon $(s=0.182)$, then decreases for copper $(s=0.072)$ and nickel $(s=0.055)$.
+Second, the posterior variance tends to decrease as $n$ increases, and copper has the most observations, followed by nickel and then argon.
+To see why the variance decreases with $n$, note that the $(X'X)^{-1}$ term in the posterior covariance matrix is~\citep[Ex.
 7.3.2a]{rencher2008}

 where $x_i$ is the $i$th particle velocity and $\bar{x}$ is the mean of the $x_i$.
-Now, the denominator of the fraction increases with $n$ while the non-constant terms in the matrix are means and therefore tend to stay approximately constant with $n$, so that overall the terms in this matrix trend towards zero.
-Second, the posterior correlation between $C_0$ and $S$ is negative since the off-diagonal terms in~\eqref{inv_cov_matrix} are $-\bar{x}$ and the mean particle velocity, $\bar{x}$, is positive.
+Now, the denominator of the fraction increases with $n$ while the non-constant terms in the matrix are means and therefore tend to stay approximately constant with $n$, so that overall the terms in this matrix trend toward zero.
+Note also that the posterior correlation between $C_0$ and $S$ is negative since the off-diagonal terms in~\eqref{inv_cov_matrix} are $-\bar{x}$ and the mean particle velocity, $\bar{x}$, is positive.
 Intuitively, the correlations are negative because if $C_0$ increases, then $S$ has to be decreased in order for the Hugoniot line to go through the shock wave-particle velocity measurements, and conversely if $C_0$ decreases, then $S$ has to be increased to compensate for a smaller intercept term.

 The red ellipses in Fig.~\ref{fig:posterior_beta} are 95\% credible regions for $\beta$, or a set of values such that the probability that $\beta$ is contained in that region, conditioned on the experimental data, is 0.95.
 The credible region for $\beta$ is elliptical by~\eqref{posterior_beta_pdf}.
 A derivation of this credible region is given in~\ref{app:credible_region_beta}.